Update: 19th June 2018

 Prior to being elected to Parliament, I regularly had to fly abroad on business and am familiar with the current options available from first-hand experience.
 I have also examined the independent Davis report which laid out clear recommendations.
 The Davies Commission in coming to its conclusion, studied this matter in depth with subsequent analysis.
 As I am sure you are aware, it found the building of a third runway at Heathrow to be the best option for the country.
 I have enclosed a copy of Sir Howard’s recent letter to MPs in light of the National Policy Statement for Airports and a statement from Airlines UK which I hope is of interest.
+(Please find this below).

 The same conclusion has been reached by successive Governments over a protracted period of time.
 The economic and connectivity case for Heathrow is in my view, overwhelming.

 We have not had to engage on the mitigation that we would have to enter in to had Gatwick been chosen but this would have been extensive.
 Unlike Heathrow which benefits from a tube line, Heathrow Express, Great Western Rail and easy road connectivity.
 Additionally Crossrail linking Heathrow direct with central and East London should be fully open by the end of 2019.
 An interchange at Old Oak Common with HS2 will connect Heathrow to the Midlands and North and proposed linkages to the Chiltern Line and the Southern Network will further bolster connectivity.